Biodiversity

 School of Science, Engineering and Environment

-Rising to the challenge of a rapidly changing world, our multi-disciplinary courses will shape the next generation of urbanists, scientists, engineers, consultants and conservationists.
-Shaped by industry and delivered by supportive programme teams, you can develop the skills to become unstoppable in your career.
+Rising to the challenge of a changing world, our degree courses are designed to shape the next generation of urbanists, scientists, engineers, consultants and leaders.

 What about after uni?

-Marine Biology graduates can enter a wide range of career paths.
+Marine biology graduates can enter a wide range of career paths.
 These include careers related to the wider sciences training such as science communication and publishing, science administration, to marine life conservation and management.
 Other graduates may go on to work in the environmental consultancy industry, marine biotechnology as well as research institutes and government agencies.

 What you need to know